 Private health insurance or coverage through a government program such as Medicare can give you much of the help you need.
 However, many health insurance plans do not cover services such as chiropractic care and acupuncture.
 In addition, some policies have high deductibles and co-pays.
 And health insurance will not pay to fix your car.

 To protect themselves, many Nevada drivers purchase the optional uninsured motorist coverage offered by their auto insurer.
 This coverage is not automatically included in your policy.
-You must elect it when you obtain auto insurance and pay an additional premium for it.
+You must elect to purchase it when you obtain auto insurance and pay an additional premium for it.

 To help you better understand Nevada uninsured / under-insured auto insurance, our Las Vegas personal injury lawyers discuss the following, below:

 - 1. What is uninsured motorist coverage in Nevada?